Hudson Motor Car Company

-The Hudson Motor Car Company made Hudson and other branded automobiles in Detroit, Michigan, U.S., from 1909 until 1954.
+The Hudson Motor Car Company was an American automobile company headquartered in Detroit, Michigan which manufactured Hudson and other branded vehicles from 1909 until 1954.
+The company sold autos in the US and internationally.

 In 1954, Hudson merged with Nash-Kelvinator to form American Motors Corporation (AMC).
-The Hudson name was continued through the 1957 model year, after which it was discontinued.
+The Hudson name was marketed through the 1957 model year, after which it was discontinued.

+Hudson cars have distinctive styling and many design features of interest to enthusiasts and collectors.
+Particular models are highly prized and can be valuable, particularly the Hudson Hornet.